"Ubuntu is officially compatible with three very common processor architectures - x86 (aka i386), AMD64 (aka x86_64) and PowerPC.

 As of Ubuntu 16.04 LTS, certain systems that utilize IBM's S390X architecture, also referred to as "System z" and "LinuxONE" are fully supported.
 Currently, these are: IBM z13, IBM z13s, IBM zEC12, IBM zBC12, LinuxONE Emperor and LinuxONE Rockhopper.
 Please refer to https://wiki.ubuntu.com/S390X for details.

 Please note, that PowerPC Long Term Support ended with Ubuntu 6.06.
-Updates are still available from Ubuntu-Ports.
+Updates were still available from Ubuntu Ports until Ubuntu 16.04.

 This covers the majority of machines with a PowerPC CPU.